-S cience Priority Issue Area Activities 3.
-Evaluate aquatic food web status Loss of Habitat and Native Species Invasive Species • Evaluate primary production, phytoplankton, zooplankton, mysids, Dreissenid mussels & benthos, in order to better understand the status of the Lake's food web, support is needed to repeat long-term open lake water quality and zooplankton assessments.
+Sc ience Priority Issue Area Activities 2.
+Improve understanding of nearshore nutrient- related problems Nutrient and Bacterial Related Impacts Characterize the degree and extent of nearshore nutrient-related impairments to help understand triggers of HAB, blue-green algal blooms and develop a standardized binational methodology to monitor Cladophora .
+This supports the continuation of nearshore monitoring efforts in order to maintain long term nearshore and tributary water quality data set to inform focused water quality improvement efforts in areas of relatively higher need and to track success of management and conservation activities 3.
+Evaluate aquatic food web status Loss of Habitat and Native Species Invasive Species Evaluate primary production, phytoplankton, zooplankton, mysids, Dreissenid mussels & benthos, in order to better understand the status of the Lake's food web.
+Support is needed to repeat long-term open lake water quality and zooplankton assessments.
 For Dreissenid mussels, assessing overall changes in distribution, a better understanding of Dreissenid growth and reproductive rates in deeper, colder waters is needed in order to fully understand the impacts this benthic species is having on the Lake Ontario aquatic food web.

-4. Improve understanding of fish dynamics Loss of Habitat and Native Species • Spatial Assessment & Monitoring will focus on how prey fish are distributed spatially within Lake Ontario and their habitat use.
+Sc ience Priority Issue Area Activities 4.
+Improve understanding of fish dynamics Loss of Habitat and Native Species Spatial Assessment & Monitoring will focus on how prey fish are distributed spatially within Lake Ontario and their habitat use.
 A better understanding of spatial and vertical prey fish distribution will assist with interpretation of existing prey fish surveys and support native fish restoration and Improve understanding of prey fish ecology, abundance and distribution during critical periods. expand use of existing techniques and technologies (acoustic telemetry, angler surveys, etc.) to address predator/prey fish knowledge gaps.
-5. Characterize critical and emerging pollutants Critical and Emerging Chemical Pollutants • Monitoring and sampling of Water, fish tissue, biota and sediment will help characterize critical and emerging chemical pollutants and assist in the identification of sources including industrial wastewater inputs and atmospheric deposition.
+5. Characterize critical and emerging pollutants Critical and Emerging Chemical Pollutants Collection of Water, fish tissue, biota and sediment samples will help characterize critical and emerging chemical pollutants and assist in the identification of sources including industrial wastewater inputs and atmospheric deposition.
 This will largely meet key LAMP information needs to inform policy and actions such as binational strategies for CMCs.
-6. Coastal wetland status Loss of Habitat and Native Species • Evaluate the extent, composition, and condition of coastal wetlands as well as substrate in Lake Ontario wetlands will inform the need to be better characterized.
+6. Coastal wetland status Loss of Habitat and Native Species Evaluate the extent, composition, and condition of coastal wetlands as well as substrate in Lake Ontario wetlands will inform the need to be better characterized.
 This is important as coastal wetlands support healthy fish/wildlife habitat and healthy fish populations as well as take up excessive nutrients in the nearshore.